irm-codebase/RESTORE/README.md

 ## IMPORTANT

-RESTORE is ***not a model validation tool***.
 Although hindcasting/retrospective studies are useful to test modeller assumptions, they are subject to a plethora of uncertainties that are difficult to avoid.
-Essentially, the usefulness of hindcasting is limited by the availability and fineness of historical energy system data, which usually has very limited temporal and spatial resolution.
-These dimensions matter a lot when it comes to calculating prices, system resilience and the viability of renewable technologies.
+Essentially, their usefulness is limited by the availability and fineness of historical energy system data, which worsens the further to the past you go and the more specific your data requirements are.
+Temporal and spatial resolution matter a lot when it comes to calculating prices, system resilience and the viability of renewable technologies.

+Due to this, I would argue that RESTORE is ***not*** a validation tool, but rather a useful test-bench to evaluate features before they are added to more complex models.

 For more on the topic of model evaluation and past uncertainty, see the following:
 - Oreskes: [Evaluation (not validation) of quantitative models](https://doi.org/10.1289/ehp.98106s61453)